Kyuu-Ji/htb-write-up/crimestoppers/write-up-crimestoppers.md

 ```

 The only GET parameters found so far are _op_ and _secretname_ and the first one is probably vulnerable.
 After analyzing the page, it becomes clear that the values for _op_ are just PHP files on the server.
-When accessing them like _/view.php_, they just display a white page and not an error, so they exist and the variables just executes them from another directory.
+When accessing them like _/view.php_, they just display a white page and not an error, so they exist and the variables execute them from another directory.

 In this case, lets try a **Local File Inclusion** trick with PHP to get the source code of the scripts as a Base64-decoded string:
 ```markdown